Map #108: December 17, 2018

 This map is a choropleth of the provinces of Iran.
 (Do you need a refresher on what a choropleth is?
 Visit our “Basics” page for a quick primer.)
 This will likely prove to be a difficult map for two reasons.
 First, most people aren’t nearly as familiar with Iran as they should be.
 Second, it is going to be hard to discern any coherent and consistent pattern, though there are some important conclusions that you can draw from this map.
 As always, your job is to figure out what this choropleth represents.

 Stumped?
 Check back Tuesday, Wednesday, Thursday, and Friday for hints about where to focus your investigation.
-Since we’ll be on hiatus for the holiday, the answer will be posted in early January.
+Since we’ll be on hiatus for the holiday, the answer will be posted when we return.
 Good luck!

 Tuesday’s hint: To begin with, it’s worth noticing that some of the darkest areas on this map are the major oil-producing regions that line the shores of the Persian Gulf.